cyverse/operation-sanity/readme.md

 Then source it:
 `source ~/.bash_profile`

+If testing an Atmosphere installation other than https://atmo.iplantcollaborative.org/application, change the line   `Atmosphere="xxxx"`
+in environment.py to the URL of your Atmosphere installation.

 ###Run tests:
+The test suite has been configured to be run using:
+`bash run.bash 2`
+where 2 is the max number of processes you want run.

+###For reference:
-To run normally:
+To run a single feature:
-`behave cloud.feature`
+`behave launch.feature`

-To run parallel:
+To run multiple scenarios in parallel:
-`time behave --processes 4 --parallel-element feature`
+`time behave --processes 4 --parallel-element scenario`

 To run a single scenario:
 `behave -n "Attach a volume"`

+To run a single scenario within an outline:
+`behave features/launch.feature:38`
+where 38 is the line number.

 ##To do:
 ### More urgent:
 - unable to click all the featured images problem, need to scroll
 - parameterize cloud provider as persona attribute (hard)
 - parameterize project name as persona attribute (easy)
-- test ssh and stuff - paramiko (hard)
+- test ssh and stuff in check_featured.feature - paramiko (hard)

 ### Less urgent:
 - Test airport ui